Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

 ### Abilities (Functions)

 In Jac, a new naming convention has been introduced to refer to functions and data spatial code blocks as "abilities."
 While we will discuss data spatial programming in more detail later on, for now, it's worth noting that the functions in Python and Jac are quite similar, except that the `def` keyword is replaced with `can`.
-Additionally, Jac requires that type hints be included in function signatures (both for parameters and return values).
+Additionally, Jac requires that type hints are mandotory in function signatures (both for parameters and return values).
 Any function that doesn't include a return signature (i.e., `-> TYPE`) is assumed to be `-> None` by default.

 === "circle.jac"
     ```jac linenums="10"